Kehrlann/spring-boot-native/slides/slides.md

 tl;dr:

-- Compile on target architecture (think: Linux x86_84)
+- Compile on target architecture (think: Linux x86_84 + Ubuntu)
-- Buildpacks!
+  - No cross-compilation
+- If using alpine, compile on alpine (`libc` matters)
+- When using containers: use buildpacks

 ---